lukaskreibig/WordFrequencyExplorer/README.md

 ## Technologies Used

 - React for the frontend
-- Node.js with Express for the microservice backend
+- Microservice Backend using Node.js with Express
-- WebSocket for real-time communication between the frontend and backend
+- WebSocket for real-time communication and Redis for memory management between the frontend and backend
 - Docker Compose for running the application in a local development environment

 ## Getting Started